gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

 I was wrong that who cares.
 He does.
 I felt an eternal happiness that I hope will not wear thin or fade away.
 Through tears, I learned the hard truth - 'DESPAIR CAN DISAPPEAR IN AN INSTANT', and I smiled.

-"I wished I could have straighten his nose,” I thought, and slept the best sleep of my life.
+"I hope his nose gets straighten one day,” I wished, and slept the best sleep of my life.